heavylad/frontend-project-lvl2/README.md

 ## Gendiff

 Gendiff is a program that determines the difference between two data structures.
-This is a popular task for which there are many online services, such as [http://www.jsondiff.com/](http://www.jsondiff.com/).
+There are many online services for this popular task, such as [http://www.jsondiff.com/](http://www.jsondiff.com/).
 A similar mechanism is used when outputting tests or when automatically tracking changes in configuration files.

 Gendiff features:

-- support for different input formats: yaml, json
+- supporting for different input formats: yaml, json
-- Report generation in the form of plain text, stylish and json
+- reporting generation in the form of plain text, stylish and json

 ## Installation Guide